 Noah cast a quick glance at the hooded stranger.
 Maybe all of it was a dream; maybe he was really drooling all over his desk, and any moment he would be getting an earful from a disapproving teacher and laughing classmates.

 Then again, it was doubtful he had dreamt up someone dressed like that.
 It was too simplistic.
 He could spruce up that outfit in countless ways.

-His eyes tracked to the door of the classroom but inevitably found themselves back on the Stranger.
-Noah’s eyes focused on Mr. Robinson, as if it would somehow will him into movement.
-For a desperate moment, he wished someone else would react.
-He needed someone to start screaming and pointing, unlike Nathan, who was casually talking to the discount Death.
+His eyes darted all around the classroom but inevitably found themselves back on the Stranger.
+Then they focused on Mr. Robinson, as if it would somehow will him into movement.

 “You have been invited,” the hooded terror repeated in a voice far too human for his attire.